β€œPuppies are born with the genes for love, but it still takes a village to raise a loving dog.”

 CREATE A POSITIVE ASSOCIATION WITH OTHER DOGS

 When out and about, every time your puppy sees or hears another dog, give him treats.
-Tell him, in a relaxed and upbeat tone, how marvelous you think he is.
+Tell him, in a relaxed and upbeat tone, how awesome and brave he is.
 The closer the other dog is, the more treats and praise your puppy should get.
-The goal is for puppy to WANT other dogs to come closer, because when dogs come closer, great stuff happens!
-Be careful not to let other dogs come so close that puppy becomes frightened.
-Ask a PosiDog Instructor to demonstrate this technique for you if you like.

 FACILITATE GOOD LEARNING EXPERIENCES